auth0/lock/README.md

 #### Passwordless options

 - **passwordlessMethod {String}**: When using `Auth0LockPasswordless` with an email connection, you can use this option to pick between sending a [code](https://auth0.com/docs/connections/passwordless/spa-email-code) or a [magic link](https://auth0.com/docs/connections/passwordless/spa-email-link) to authenticate the user.
-Available values are `code` and `link`.
+Available values for email connections are `code` and `link`.
 Defaults to `code`.
-Sms passworldess connections will always use `code`.
+SMS passwordless connections will always use `code`.

 #### Other options